View & Edit Students: Overview

 Figure 20 shows the information displayed in the “Embedded Accommodations” section.
 The “Non-Embedded Accommodations” and “Embedded and Non-Embedded Designated Supports” sections are displayed in TOMS after the “Embedded Accommodations” section and are in a similar format.

-Embedded Accommodations section
+Embedded Accommodations section.

 Figure 20.
 Embedded Accommodations

 To assign the accommodation or support, in the Select Accessibility Resource column, select the checkbox associated with the accommodation.
-The checkbox of each test assigned to the student becomes selected.
+The checkbox of each applicable test assigned to the student becomes selected.

 • Select the [UPDATE] button to save the selected accommodations and designated supports.